Addy-mufc/Quality-of-water-California/README.md

 1. National Association of Realtors
 2. California Open Data Portal

-A dataset was created after merging data from various sources, cleaning it and refining it for anaylsis.
+A dataset was created after merging data from various sources, cleaning it and refining it for analysis.

 The two sample t-test was used to test whether the unknown population means of two groups are equal or not.